fabric8-launcher/launcher-application/README.md

 SCRIPT_DIR=$(dirname "$0")

+# Setting up authentication for the various services
 MSHIFT=$(minishift console --url)
 if [[ $MSHIFT == *"://:"* ]]; then
     echo "WARNING: MiniShift is NOT running, the environment variables will NOT be properly set!"